 Ingredients

-- 1/4 cup creamy peanut butter
+- ¼ cup creamy peanut butter

-- 1/4 cup vegetable shortening
+- ¼ cup vegetable shortening

-- 1/4 cup granulated sugar + 2-3 Tablespoons (to roll dough in)
+- ¼ cup granulated sugar + 2-3 tablespoons (to roll dough in)

-- 1/4 cup packed brown sugar
+- ¼ cup packed brown sugar

 - 1 large egg

-- 1 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

 - 1 cup all-purpose flour

-- 1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/4 teaspoon salt
+- ½ teaspoon table salt

-- 24 miniature peanut butter cups, unwrapped and refrigerated
+- 20 miniature peanut butter cups, unwrapped and refrigerated

 Instructions

-- Beat the peanut butter, shortening, 1/4 cup sugar, and brown sugar until creamy.
-Add the egg, and vanilla and beat again.
+- Beat the peanut butter, shortening, ¼ cup sugar, and brown sugar until creamy.
+Add the egg and vanilla and beat again.

 - Once the chocolate on the candy has melted, sprinkle the tops with sprinkles.
-Let set completely before moving.
+Let them set completely before moving.
 Store in a tightly sealed container.

 Recommended Products